Postbiotics

 Also called: bacterial metabolites

-Postbiotics are bioactive compounds produced by bacteria during fermentation, including short-chain fatty acids (butyrate, propionate, acetate), bacterial cell wall fragments, peptides and exopolysaccharides.
+Postbiotics are preparations of inanimate (non-living) bacteria and their components, which may also contain bacterial byproducts such as short-chain fatty acids, cell wall fragments, peptides and exopolysaccharides.
 The category is new (formally defined by ISAPP in 2021) and the consumer evidence is early.
-Whole-food sources like fermented vegetables and aged cheese deliver postbiotics naturally; supplements are mostly speculative.
+Fermented foods such as fermented vegetables and aged cheese contain bacterial components and byproducts alongside the bacteria; supplements are mostly speculative.

 Where postbiotics sit